OnahProsperity/homeMadeERC721/README.md

 <!-- ABOUT THE PROJECT -->

-## INTRODUCING Homemade ERC721 AN IMPROVED ERC721 IMPLEMENTATION
+## INTRODUCING Homemade ERC721, AN IMPROVED ERC721 IMPLEMENTATION

-The goal of Homemade ERC721 is to provide a an update on implementation of IERC721 with significant gas savings for minting NFTs and add [EIP721 Permit](https://eips.ethereum.org/EIPS/eip-712) functionality.
+The goal of Homemade ERC721 is to provide an update on the implementation of IERC721 with significant gas savings for minting NFTs  an added [EIP721 Permit](https://eips.ethereum.org/EIPS/eip-712) functionality.
 This project and implementation is likely going to be updated regularly and will continue to stay up to date with best practices.

 ![Gas Savings](https://miro.medium.com/max/700/1*eOAx7Ai0EH6BYc87I1Mdrg.png)

 [Onah Prosper](https://onahprosperity.github.io/) created the improved version of ERC721 (Home Made ERC721) for a reason.
-[EIP721 standard](https://eips.ethereum.org/EIPS/eip-721) created in 2018-01-24 and has not been updated for a while so there are some new improved functions like transfer(), permit(), permitForAll() that has been added to the Home Made ERC721.
+[EIP721 standard](https://eips.ethereum.org/EIPS/eip-721) was created in 2018-01-24 and has not been updated for a while.
+There are some new improved functions like transfer(), permit(), permitForAll() that has been added to the Home Made ERC721.
 Special Thanks to [Polygon Network](https://polygon.technology/) as this won't have been done without them.

 ![New Functionality](https://miro.medium.com/max/700/1*Gm2AcosUOfmzO-n-Z1JhWA.png)